 I am a certified EMDR therapist by EMDRIA.
 This means I have taken advanced training and supervision beyond basic EMDR training.
-My goal in this certification is provide you with the highest quality trauma treatment that I can.
+My goal in certification is to provide you with the highest quality trauma treatment possible.
 I continue group supervision to keep my skills sharp and up to date.

 I am a Certified Clinical Trauma Professional – Level II – C-PTSD (complex PTSD).
 This certification is granted by the International Association of Trauma Professionals (www.traumapro.net).